-We will be posting a series of blogs on the Traveline Cymru website with tips and advice for keeping your children safe on Wales’ roads and transport systems.
+We will be posting a series of blogs on the Traveline Cymru website with tips and advice for keeping your children safe and visible when travelling by bus, train, bike and foot.
 In this second blog post, learn how your child can travel safely when using the bus alone.

 You can find out more about the Be Safe Be Seen campaign on the Nation Radio website.